-A great advantage to this handbrake is that you can decide to use it in a vertical or horizontal set up, granting you an extra level of customisation that many other manufacturers do not provide.
+The handbrake can be set up vertically or horizontally which is a level of customisation that really appeals at this price point.
 This can help a lot when you want the handbrake to be in an upward position like the set-up of a rally car.
 One downside is the lack of mounting choices which are not much better than that of the universal handbrakes and will require a similar custom solution to connect it securely to your rig.

 In terms of connectivity, everything is fine if you plan on using this handbrake in unison with a Fanatec wheelbase.
-The ClubSport works on PC, Xbox One, and PS4/PS5 (assuming you’re using a Fanatec wheelbase).
+The ClubSport is compatible wit PC, Xbox, and PS4/PS5 (assuming you’re using a Fanatec wheelbase).
 However, if you want to use another brand of wheelbase and use the Clubsport handbrake as a stand-alone device on a PC, you’ll need to purchase an additional USB cable from Fanatec.
-With cross-platform compatibility, excellent build quality, and a price tag of $160, this handbrake is a great step up from the entry-level models, but still doesn’t give as much feedback, or provide as much connectivity as some of the higher-priced items further down the list.
+Priced at a very appealing $160, the Fanatec ClubSport V1.5 handbrake is a great step up from the entry-level models, but still doesn’t give as much feedback, or provide as much connectivity as some of the higher-priced items further down the list.

 Thrustmaster TSS Sparco Mod+

 The Thrustmaster TSS Sparco Mod+, like the TH8A, is a multi-purpose device.
 However, this model offers an alternative set up, capable of being a sequential shifter or an analogue handbrake.
 The build quality and overall feeling of this piece of equipment are in a much higher class.
-After a very successful collaboration with Sparco, Thrustmaster released the TSS; a 1:1 replica of Sparco equipment you can find in actual race cars.
-In terms of compatibility, I have no complaints at all.
+Working with Sparco, Thrustmaster released the TSS; a close replica of actual Sparco gear you might find in a real race car.

 Heusinkveld Sim Handbrake

-Anyone familiar with the name Heusinkveld will know that the company is heralded for its top-shelf offerings, and the Heusinkveld Sim Handbrake is no different; being arguably the best performing handbrake on this list.
+Anyone familiar with the name Heusinkveld will know that the company is heralded for its top-shelf offerings, and the Heusinkveld Sim Handbrake is no different; and in our opinion is probably the best pick of the bunch.
 It’s only slightly more expensive than the Thrustmaster TSS, but don’t forget that this is a dedicated handbrake only.
 Still, if you can afford it, then it’s worth making the investment.